 Reaching Out for Help

 You actually can force a family member or loved one into treatment in some locations, with the help of local laws.
-However, you cannot force someone with an addiction to come to his or her own realization that help is needed.
+However, you cannot force someone with an addiction to come to their own realization that help is needed.
 Addicts must do that for themselves, and until they do, treatment is unlikely to produce lasting positive results.

 If you are an addict, it is not easy reaching out.
 It involves admitting to seriously problematic behavior and acknowledging the hurt and pain that your addiction has caused.
 The good news is, when you reach out, someone is there to reach back.
 Professional help is available for substance abuse disorders, and many different addiction treatment options exist.